New physics in $b\rightarrow se^+e^-$: A model independent analysis: Vector/axial-vector new physics

 The longitudinal polarization fraction of $K^*$, $F_L$, depends on the distribution of the events in the angle $\theta_K$ (after integrating over $\theta_e$ and $\phi$) and the forward-backward asymmetry, $A_{FB}$, is defined in terms of $\theta_e$ (after integrating over $\theta_K$ and $\phi$).
-We can write these two quantities in terms of $S^{(a)}_i$ as follows
+We can write these two quantities in terms of $S^{(a)}_i$ as follows~\cite{Altmannshofer:2008dz}

 In addition to the $S_i$ observables, one can also investigate the NP effects on a set of optimized observables $P_i$.
 In fact, the observables $P_i$ are theoretically cleaner in comparison to the form factors dependent observables $S_i$.
-These two sets of observables are related to each other through the following relations \cite{DescotesGenon:2012zf}
+These two sets of observables are related to each other \cite{DescotesGenon:2012zf}.
+However, there are several notations used in the literature.
+The definition of the $P_i$ observables used in this work follows the LHCb convention~\cite{Aaij:2015oid}

+The measurements of $P^{\prime}_4$ and $P^{\prime}_5$ observables by the Belle collaboration \cite{Wehle:2016yoi} used in our fits also follow the LHCb notation.
+A complete relations between the LHCb definitions and the notations used in different papers can be found in ref.~\cite{Gratrex:2015hna}.

 We calculate $A_{FB}$, $F_L$ along with optimized observables $P_{1,2,3}$ and $P^{\prime}_{4,5,6,8}$ for the SM and the three allowed NP solutions in $q^2\subset [1.1,6.0]$ and $[15,19]$ GeV$^2$ bins.
 The average values of $A_{FB}$ and $F_L$ are listed in Table~\ref{tab-FLAFB} and the $q^2$ plots are shown in Fig.~\ref{fig2}.
 From the predictions, we observe the following features: \begin{itemize} \item In low $q^2$ region, the SM prediction of $A_{FB}(q^2)$ has a zero crossing at $\sim 3.5$ GeV$^2$.
 For the NP solutions, the predictions are negative throughout the low $q^2$ range.
 However, the $A_{FB}(q^2)$ curve is almost the same for S-I and S-II whereas for S-III, it is markedly different.
 Therefore an accurate measurement of $q^2$ distribution of $A_{FB}$ can discriminate between S-III and the remaining two NP solutions. \item In high $q^2$ region, the SM prediction of $A_{FB}$ is $0.368\pm 0.018$ whereas the predictions for the three solutions are almost zero.
 If $A_{FB}$ in high $q^2$ region is measured to be small, it provides additional confirmation for the existence of NP, which is indicated by the reduced values of $R_K$ and $R_{K^*}$.
 All the three NP solutions induce a large deviation in $A_{FB}$, but the discriminating capability of $A_{FB}$ is extremely limited. \item The S-I and S-II scenarios can marginally suppress the value of $F_L$ in low $q^2$ region compared to the SM whereas for S-III, the predicted value is consistent with the SM.
 In high $q^2$ region, $F_L$ for all three scenarios are close to the SM value.
 Hence $F_L$ cannot discriminate between the allowed V/A solutions. \end{itemize}